 Section 10 and 11 this report (and the accompanying detailed report) shows a majority of public and business respondents are not in favour of the Phase 2 interventions.
-38% of respondents to the public engagement survey were supportive of the current arrangements and 51% were in favour of George Street being closed to traffic during the week and at weekends.
+38% of respondents to the public engagement survey were supportive of the Phase 2 arrangements and 51% were in favour of George Street being closed to traffic during the week and at weekends.
 43% favoured reopening of both streets to traffic, but this is only 44 individuals more than those supportive of Phase 2 measures.
 On-street surveys suggest levels of satisfaction with the arrangements that don't appear to have been picked up in the public consultation survey.
 Though given the numbers surveyed, neither can be treated as statistically significant nor representative.
-The majority of people who walk or cycle into St Albans expressed support and survey respondents were in favour of maintaining Phase 2 measures.
+The majority of people who walk or cycle into St Albans expressed support for the trials, while most people who drive were opposed to the measures.
 The largest proportion of business survey respondents favour George Street to be closed to traffic at weekends only and High Street to be reopened to traffic for special events.